Mayoral elections in Worcester, Massachusetts: Results

 Petty finished first in the simultaneous election for Worcester's six at-large city council seats, while King placed third, Colorio placed fourth, Creamer placed seventh, and Coleman placed tenth.
 Petty, King, and Colorio thus held their city council seats, with Creamer narrowly missing out on a seat by a margin of 1.9%.
 As the mayoral runner-up, King automatically became vice chair of the city council, taking over from Colorio, who won the position in the 2021 election.

 2025 mayoral election

-The 2025 Worcester, Massachusetts mayoral election will be held on November 4, 2025, with a preliminary election to be held on September 2, 2025.
-Incumbent mayor Joseph Petty is running for re-election to an eighth term in office.